raznis/CarND-Behavioral-Cloning-P3/writeup_report.md

 * loading with equal probability an image from the center/right/left camera, offsetting the angle of side images with +-0.25.
 * flipping the image and the steering angle with probability 0.5.
 * applying random changes to the brightness and saturation of the image with probability 0.3.
 * darkening a random square in the image, with probability 0.3.
+This was done to handle shadows better.

+Eventually, the following is a histogram of angles that the model trains on (the generated data):

+![alt text][image3]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by the following plot of the training and validation error as a function of epoches:
+The ideal number of epochs was 10 as evidenced by the following plot of the training and validation error as a function of epochs:

-![alt text][image3]
+![alt text][image4]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.